Well, thanks for the entertainment...pretty good warm-up there.

 - In the .hack//G.U.
 Games, during some of the Arena battles, the game will always follow a particular script, regardless of your performance in the fight.
 You can overwhelm some of the enemies, but the cutscenes will always show Haseo barely holding on while his adversary effortlessly wipes the floor with him.
 You can chop your adversary's HP down in less than a minute, and the game will still show your adversary gloating over your poor performance.

-- Deconstructed in The Elder Scrolls V: Skyrim.
-When you defeat the Big Bad Alduin for the first time, he'll simply taunt you and fly off.
-Later, when you interrogate Alduin's right-hand dragon, Odahviing, about Alduin's location, Odahviing will reveal that a fair number of dragons, himself included, are starting to question Alduin's lordship, since his getaway from your battle (which you won, fair and square) painted him as a Dirty Coward.
+- In The Elder Scrolls V: Skyrim, defeating Big Bad Alduin for the first time, causes him to simply taunt you and fly off, Dragonrend or no. Subverted in that another dragon called Odahviing later reveals that a fair number of dragons, himself included, are starting to question Alduin's lordship.
+Running from your battle (which you won, fair and square) painted him as a Dirty Coward.
+Double subverted in that this reveal never translates into the gameplay at all.

 - This gets pulled a lot during the final route of Duel Savior Destiny.
 For example, you're clearing supposed to fail against Shezar in a Duel Boss fight against him.
 You're even using a character you have never had access to in any route before this and who rarely even appeared.
 Even if you win, he just reveals you beat a double, beats you up anyway and forces you to beat him with the 'right' character after that.